 Councilman David Marks' Accomplishments and Initiatives

-Since taking office, County Councilman David Marks has worked across party lines to reform county government, preserve open space, and strengthen our schools and neighborhoods.
-Here are some of the initiatives that Councilman Marks has championed since taking office.
+Since taking office, County Councilman David Marks has worked across party lines to reform Baltimore County, preserve open space, and strengthen our schools and neighborhoods.

 Councilman Marks has championed reforms that make government more efficient, accountable, and bipartisan.
 David Marks:

-- Has never voted for a tax increase.
+- Has never voted for a tax rate increase.

 - Sponsored legislation that expands a property tax credit for energy-efficient homes.